 Lloyd and Curtis go out on the town.
 It's GNO: Guys' Night Out!

-Missive: Two's company, three's a crowd, five is uncomfortable when parents are involved.
+Missive: Two's company, three's a crowd, five is extremely uncomfortable when parents are involved.

 314 "Phil Up Your Plate"

 The Diffys, Teslow and friends make plans for Thanksgiving.